RadeonOpenCompute/ROCm_Documentation/Current_Release_Notes/Current-Release-Notes.rst

 |

 ================================
-AMD ROCm™ Release Notes v3.10.0
+AMD ROCm™ Release Notes v4.0
 ================================
-November, 2020
+December, 2020

 This page describes the features, fixed issues, and information about downloading and installing the ROCm software.
-It also covers known issues in the ROCm v3.10.0 release.
+It also covers known issues in the ROCm v4.0.0 release.

 `Download AMD ROCm Release Notes PDF <https://github.com/RadeonOpenCompute/ROCm>`__